jyaquinas/jyaquinas.github.io/_drafts/backend-notes.md

 ## Ajax
 * ajax request/response does not refresh the whole web page
 * can exchange data with web server asynchronously

+## Rate Limiter Algorithms
+* Token bucket: tokens are refilled at a certain rate, and bucket has a max token capacity -- requests are only processed when there are available tokens
+    * pro: memory efficient since bucket has limited size, allows burst of traffic during short periods of time, simple algorithm
+    * cons: bursts of traffic may not be suitable for some applications, refill rate and bucket size might be difficult to tune
+* Leaking bucket: requests are added to a queue (bucket), and they are processed at a fixed rate only -- when bucket is full, requests are dropped
+    * pro: memory efficient due to fixed bucket size, fixed processing rate (stable outflow), simple algorithm
+    * con: difficult to tune the 2 parameters
+* Fixed window counter: only allows fixed amount of requests per set timeframe (5 requests per minute), reset at every set timeframe
+    * pro: memory efficient, easy to understand
+    * con: spike in traffic at edge of windows, might allow more requests that set quota
+* Sliding window log: allows certain number of requests per time frame, old requests outside of the timeframe are removed, requests over the limit are dropped
+    * pro: accurate rate limiting
+    * con: memory not as efficient because timestamp can be stored in memory even after it is rejected

 ## Consistent Hashing
 *